Understanding Ama in Ayurveda: Causes, Symptoms, and Natural Ways to Remove Toxins

 Excess mucus or congestion

-Mental fog or lack of clarity
+Mental fog

-Low motivation or lethargy
+Low motivation and fatigue

 How to Remove Ama Naturally (Gentle Ayurvedic Healing)